James Richardson (Massachusetts): Biography

-Louisa May Alcott
+Employer of Louisa May Alcott

-Louisa May Alcott's mother, Abigail, ran an "intelligence office" to help the destitute find employment.
-When Richardson came to Abba seeking a companion for his frail sister who could also help out with some light housekeeping, Alcott volunteered to serve in the house filled with book, music, artwork, and good company on Highland Avenue.
+Abigail "Abba" Alcott ran an "intelligence office" to help the destitute find employment.
+When Richardson came to Abba seeking a companion for his frail sister who could also help out with some light housekeeping, her daughter Louisa May Alcott volunteered to serve in the house filled with book, music, artwork, and good company on Highland Avenue.
 Alcott imagined the experience as something akin to being a heroine in a Gothic novel as Richardson described their home in a letter as stately but decrepit.

-His sister, Elizabeth, was 40 years old and suffered from neuralgia.
+Richardson's sister, Elizabeth, was 40 years old and suffered from neuralgia.
 Elizabeth was shy and did not seem to have much use for Alcott.
 Instead, Richardson spent hours reading her poetry and treating her like his confidant and companion, sharing his personal thoughts and feelings with her.
 Alcott reminded Richardson that she was supposed to be Elizabeth's companion, not his, and she was tired of listening to his "philosophical, metaphysical, and sentimental rubbish."
 He responded by assigning her more laborious duties, including chopping wood and scrubbing the floors.

-She quit after seven weeks in the winter of 1851, when neither of two girls her mother sent to replace her decided to take the job.
+Alcott quit after seven weeks in the winter of 1851, when neither of two girls her mother sent to replace her decided to take the job.
 As she walked from his home to Dedham station, she opened the envelope he handed her with her pay.
-She was so unsatisfied with the four dollars she found inside that Alcott family tradition states that she mailed it back to him in contempt.
+She was so unsatisfied with the four dollars she found inside that Alcott family tradition states she mailed it back to him in contempt.

+Alcott's story "How I Went Out to Service", based on her experience working in the Richardson home, was published in 1874 in the New York City-based magazine The Independent.